 Portland Protagonists: Exploring Myths Through Time Travel

-Young Authors Greenhouse and Louisville Visual Arts have teamed up to offer a comic-creating project for middle-school writers and artists!
+Young Authors Greenhouse and Louisville Visual Art have teamed up to offer a comic-creating project for 10-13 year old writers and artists!
 Students create characters and stories that explore the Portland’s rich and magical history.
 Louisville Visual Art will help students illustrate their stories—creating comic strips that will be published in the Portland Anchor!

 August 28, September 4, 11, 18, and 25.